Enforcement and Compliance FAQs

 National Standards Group: HIPAA Enforcement

-A: CMS recommends that you use our online ASETT platform to file a complaint.
-It is efficient for individuals to complete the data entry portion of the complaint, and for CMS to review it once it is submitted through the online system.
+A: NSG recommends that you use our online ASETT platform to file a complaint.
+Using ASETT makes it more efficient for individuals to complete the data entry portion of the complaint, and for NSG to review the data submitted through the online system.
+However, you may, if you elect, file a hard copy complaint.
+To do so, download the complaint form from the ASETT tool and mail the completed form to:

 National Standards Group: HIPAA Enforcement